 - The databases and other sources used, and dates of access.
 If possible, use databases which generate unique URLs (web addresses) every time a search is performed, such as here on the Norecopa website.
 This facilitates repetition, documentation and evaluation of the search.

 - The keywords and search components used.

 The Norecopa website contains links to over 70 databases.

 The training module EU52 "Searching for (existing) non-animal alternatives", and its instruction guide with links, available for free on the ETPLAS website, are highly recommended.

 Many more links to specific guidance on literature searching, databases and systematic reviews are available in a separate section of this website.

-- Database searches and resources for non-animal methods (a presentation by Michelle Hudson-Shore, FRAME)
+- Searching for information on 3Rs and 3R Resources (a presentation by Michelle Hudson-Shore, FRAME)